ilittlebig/cocktail-assistant/README.md

 # Cocktail Assistant
-A tiny app to help gather a shopping list for multiple cocktails, built with `lit-element`.
+A tiny app to help gather a shopping list for multiple cocktails, built with `lit-html` and `haunted`.

 ### Features
 - Search bar with a submit button to find cocktails.